informatics-isi-edu/iobox/docs/bags.md

     \--- [optional tag directories]/
           | [optional tag files]

-### Optional: `fetch.txt`
+### Fetch Files: `fetch.txt`

-Among the standard BagIt optional additional tag files is the `fetch.txt` file.
-The contents of which are:
+*BagIt* allows for files in the manifest to be contained within the package or externally referenced in the optional `fetch.txt` tag file.
+The format of `fetch.txt` is:

     URL LENGTH FILENAME